-6 weeks - 7.5 hours of lecture and 5 hours of discussion per week 8 weeks - 5.5 hours of lecture and 4 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 7.5 hours of lecture and 5 hours of discussion per week 8 weeks - 5.5 hours of lecture and 4 hours of discussion per week Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
 History of Science in the US CalTeach: Read Less [-] HISTORY 139A Topics in United States History: American Labor History 4 Units Terms offered: Fall 2020, Summer 2006 10 Week Session, Summer 2005 10 Week Session This course explores the history of labor and working people in the United States from the 1830s to the 1980s, examining workers' experiences and expectations within the context of major events and trends in American history (wars, depressions, migrations, reform movements, state action, and political economy) and against the backdrop of changing habits of everyday life (mass consumption, commercial leisure, religious practices, and popular culture).
 Special emphasis will be placed on the varying experiences and perspectives of African Americans, European Americans, and Asian Americans during this period.
 Topics in United States History: American Labor History: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: